-(6) Upon a nomination being approved by the Committee, the Secretary shall, with as little delay as possible, notify the nominee in writing of the approval for membership of the Association and request payment within the period of 28 days after receipt of the notification of the sum payable under these Rules as the entrance fee and the first year's annual subscription.
+Upon a nomination being approved by the Committee, the Secretary shall, with as little delay as possible, notify the nominee in writing of the approval for Membership of the Association and request payment within the period of 28 days after receipt of the notification of the sum payable under these Rules as the entrance fee and the first year's annual subscription.

-(7) The Secretary shall, upon payment of the amounts referred to in sub-clause (6)3.2(d) within the period referred to in that sub-clause, enter the nominee's name in the register of members and, upon the name being so entered, the nominee becomes a member of the Association.
+The Secretary shall, upon payment of the amounts referred to in Rule 3.2(d) within the period referred to in that Rule, enter the nominee's name in the register of Members and, upon the name being so entered, the nominee becomes a Member of the Association.

+Membership Rights and Liabilities

-(8) A right, privilege, or obligation of a person by reason of membership of the Association-
+A right, privilege, or obligation of a person by reason of Membership of the Association:

-(a) is not capable of being transferred or transmitted to another person; and
+is not capable of being transferred or transmitted to another person; and

-(b) terminates upon the cessation of membership whether by death or resignation or otherwise.
+terminates upon the cessation of Membership whether by death or resignation or otherwise.

-ENTRANCE FEE AND ANNUAL SUBSCRIPTION
+Subject to the Associations Act:

+a Member of the Association merely because of being such a Member is not liable to contribute towards the payment of:

+the debts and liabilities of the Association; or

+the costs, charges and expenses of the winding up of the Association.

+Membership of the Association is not taken to confer on a person any right, title or interest (whether legal or equitable) in the property of the Association.

+Entrance Fee and Annual Subscription

-4. (1) The entrance fee is such amount as the Committee determines.
+The entrance fee is such amount as the Committee determines.

-(2) The annual subscription is such amount as the Committee determines and is payable in advance on or before 1 July in each year.
+The annual subscription is such amount as the Committee determines and is payable in advance on or before 1 July in each year.

-(3) The Committee may determine different levels of fees under this clause for different classes of member.
+The Committee may determine different levels of fees under this Rule for different classes of Member.

-REGISTER OF MEMBERS
+Register of Members

-5. The Secretary shall keep and maintain a register of members in which shall be entered the full name, address date of entry of the name, and, if relevant, membership class of each member and the register shall be available for inspection and copying by members upon request.
+The Secretary shall keep and maintain a register of Members in which shall be entered the full name, address, the email address last given by the member (if available), date of entry of the name, and, if relevant, Membership class of each Member.

-RESIGNATION AND EXPULSION OF MEMBER
+Resignation and Expulsion of Members

+Resignation of Member

-6. (1) A member of the Association who has paid all moneys due and payable by the member to the Association may resign from the Association by first giving one month's notice in writing to the Secretary of his or her intention to resign and, upon the expiration of that period of notice, the member ceases to be a member.
+A Member of the Association who has paid all moneys due and payable by the Member to the Association may resign from the Association by first giving one month's notice in writing to the Secretary of his or her intention to resign and, upon the expiration of that period of notice, the Member ceases to be a Member.

-(2) Upon the expiration of a notice given by a member under sub-clause (15.1), the Secretary shall make in the register of members an entry recording the date on which the member, ceased to be a member.
+Upon the expiration of a notice given by a Member under Rule 5.1(a), the Secretary shall make in the register of Members an entry recording the date on which the Member ceased to be a Member.

+Expulsion, Suspension and Fines

-7. (1) Subject to these Rules, the Committee may by resolution-
+Subject to these Rules, the Committee may by resolution:

-(a) expel a member from the Association;
+expel a Member from the Association;

-(b) suspend a member from membership of the Association for a specified period; or
+suspend a Member from Membership of the Association for a specified period; or

-(c) fine a member an amount not exceeding $20-
+fine a Member an amount not exceeding $20.

-if the Committee is of the opinion that the member-
+if the Committee is of the opinion that the Member:

-(d) has refused or neglected to comply with these Rules; or
+has refused or neglected to comply with these Rules; or

-(e) has been guilty of conduct unbecoming a member or prejudicial to the interests of the Association.
+has been guilty of conduct unbecoming a Member or prejudicial to the interests of the Association.

-(2) A resolution of the Committee under sub-clause (1)-
+A resolution of the Committee under Rule 5.2(a):

-(5.2a) does not take effect unless the Committee, at a meeting held not earlier than 14 and not later than 28 days after the service on the member of a notice under sub-clause (3),5.2 confirms the resolution in accordance with this clause; and
+does not take effect unless the Committee, at a meeting held not earlier than 14 and not later than 28 days after the service on the Member of a notice under Rule 5.2, confirms the resolution in accordance with this Rule; and

-(b) where the member exercises a right of appeal to the Association under this clause, does not take effect unless the Association confirms the resolution in accordance with this clause.
+where the Member exercises a right of appeal to the Association under this Rule, does not take effect unless the Association confirms the resolution in accordance with this Rule.